tangrams/cartography-docs/icons.md

 ### By icon name

-Imports the Refill basemap style (which includes the Mapzen icon library) and draw user-provided points on the map using the library's **zoo** icon.
+Import the Refill basemap style (which includes the Mapzen icon library) and draw user-provided points on the map using the library's **zoo** icon.

 ```
 import: